Getting insurance with a criminal record can be difficult. Here's what to expect if you're looking for insurance, with a conviction.

 A conviction can be spent provided the sentence imposed was less that two-and-a-half years, and if any rehabilitation period has elapsed.

-If you need to check whether a conviction has been spent or not, based on the Rehabilitation of Offenders Act, check the UNLOCK website.
+If you need to check whether a conviction has been spent or not, based on the Rehabilitation of Offenders Act, check the disclosure calculator from Unlock.

 You do not need to disclose any conviction given during the course of a policy until it is up for renewal, unless the policy specifically states you must.